ibm-cloud-docs/pattern-maximo-on-satellite/networking-design.md

 | CoreOS enabled locations | 172.20.0.0/16 and 172.16.0.0/16 |
 {: caption="Table 1.
 Reserved IP Addresses" caption-side="bottom"}

-Finally, the system clocks on the {{site.data.keyword.satelliteshort}} hosts at the on-premises location should be synced.
+\n  Finally, the system clocks on the {{site.data.keyword.satelliteshort}} hosts at the on-premises location should be synced.